frequency-chain/docs/pages/glossary.md

 ## Unstaking

 The process of liquidating assets that were previously staked so they may be transferred or traded.
-When one unstakes their Frequency tokens, there is a "thaw period" or interval of time where	tokens are not generating rewards or capacity, but are not yet liquid (cannot be transferred or traded).
+When one unstakes their Frequency tokens, there is a "thaw period" or interval of time where	tokens are not generating rewards or Capacity, but are not yet liquid (cannot be transferred or traded).

 ## XRQCY